promisedong/AFDSeg/README.md

 </div>

-### Ablation study for filter window size of the FASM module
+### Ablation study for filter window size of the FAHS module
-* ***The ablation study for the size of the filtering window of FASM module on the ACDC dataset.
+* ***The ablation study for the size of the filtering window of FAHS module on the ACDC dataset.
 The optimal results are marked with black bold.
 (Size: Filter Window Size)***
 <div align="center">